HimankAiron/IronyDetection-SemEval2018-Task3/Stage 2/README.md

 **Kevin Swanberg**: Wrote the code `sentencesimilarity.py`, `structuralfeatures.py`, `posfunctions.py`, and `__init__.py`.

-**Madiha Mirza**: Wrote the code `preprocessing.py`.
+**Madiha Mirza**: Wrote the code `preprocessing.py`, `intensifiers.py`, `interjection.py`, `celeb.py`, `political.py`.
 Created the documentation in `README`, `ORIGINS`.

 **Zhenduo Wang**: Wrote the code `affectiveFeatures.py`, `classifiers.py`, `run.py`, and `RESULTS-1`.

 Project Description
 ==================
 SemEval-2018 Task 3 has two different subtasks for the automatic detection of irony on Twitter.
-For Stage 1, we are participating in the first subtask (Task A) which is a binary classification task in which our system predicts whether a tweet is 0 (non-ironic) or 1 (ironic).
+Lovelace is participating in both subtasks, The first subtask (Task A) is a binary classification task in which our system predicts whether a tweet is 0 (non-ironic) or 1 (ironic).
+Task B is a multi-class classification task where our system has to predict if a tweet is: 1 (ironic by clash), 2 (situational irony), 3 (other irony), 0 (non-ironic).

 We first researched about feature selection for irony in tweets.
 We read several papers (cited in `References`) about irony detection and summarized the features that were proved to be important.
 Based on our research, we explored two types of features, namely structual (syntactic) features and affective features.
 Syntactic features include sentence semantic similarity, discourse markers, named entity recognition, adjective/adverbs, and punctuation.
 Affective features include sentiment polarity and subjectivity.
 Previous work on irony detection in tweets has proved the co-relation between sentiment polarity and subjectivity with irony in tweets.
 Ironic tweets tend to have positive sentiment words and are more subjective.
 After we selected the features, we assigned scores for each features and then we got a feature matrix.